AlexCarolan/ext2-File-Reader/README.md

 *PLEASE NOTE*

->This program assumes a blocksize of 1024 bytes (1KB)
+>This program assumes a blocksize of 1024 bytes (1KB) and 12 inode block pointers
 >
 >User & group IDs in directory entries cannot be mapped to a readable output as this is stored by the OS and not found directly within the filesystem, instead they are printed as their integer values
 >
 >Currently a maximum of 12288 bytes can be read from a directory, if this is exceeded only the first 12288 bytes will be read
 >
->Files up to the maximum size for 1K blocks can be read however, files using triple-indirect pointers will take longer to read due to the potentially large number of pointers being accessed.